nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

  $0.03(6) = 0.18 \ V = 180 \ mV$

 ![image](https://user-images.githubusercontent.com/112428796/218002527-55c4fd77-e1b0-4a0a-b55e-a9d1a5be6ea4.png)

 Above is an LTSpice simulation of the noise ripple that could result from the buck converter board.
-A LC filter with a diode will be implemented on a solderless breadboard to flatten out the voltage
+The device has a switching frequency of 150 kHz as reflected in the model.

 ![image](https://user-images.githubusercontent.com/112428796/218002596-143b8e32-88fc-4f3e-ad19-f684000c760d.png)

-Above is the unregulated noise signal.
-The noise is simulated as a sine wave with a frequency of 150 kHz and a Vp-p of $180\ mV(2) = 360 \ mV$.
+Above is the unregulated noise signal with $V_{p-p} = 180 mV$ and a frequency of 150 kHz.
+A LC filter with a diode will be implemented on a solderless breadboard to flatten out the voltage.

 ![image](https://user-images.githubusercontent.com/112428796/217917663-eb27452f-6659-4c17-b1c0-8ecb8b31a864.png)